 I feel like Lie to Me never received the marketing and advertising it deserved while on it was on air because it is such a good show – but so few people have ever heard of it.
 It wasn’t until it was put on Netflix that it even got a slice of the attention it deserved.
 It follows Dr. Cal Lightman, a leading deception researcher who can catch a lie from a mile away, as he uncovers the truth and gets to the bottom of crimes.

-While there are only two seasons on Netflix (3 in total), they are two seasons filled with absorbing crime-solving and the discovery of deception that will keep you on the edge of your seat.
+While there are only two seasons on Netflix (3 in total), the two seasons are filled with crime-solving and deception that will keep you on the edge of your seat.

 Again, they’re all stand alone episodes so while this show is totally binge-worthy it’s also easier to pause the binge-session if you only have time for an episode or two.